Accelerant Detection at the Scene: Canines, PID, Sampling

 | Post-collection (cross-contamination) | Multiple cans in same sealed bag or vehicle compartment | Separate cans in separate bags; no co-transport with other evidence | Challenged on cross-contamination between samples in same case |

 In high-profile arson prosecutions, defence experts have successfully challenged fire debris evidence on contamination grounds in all three major jurisdictions.
 In the US, the Innocence Project has documented multiple post-conviction cases where fire debris evidence originally presented as confirmatory of arson was later reinterpreted after chain-of-custody review.
-In the UK, the conviction of Timothy Hennis for arson in 2004 was followed by a retrial in which the chain-of-custody documentation for the fire debris samples was a central point of contest.
+In the UK, a 2004 arson retrial centred on chain-of-custody documentation for fire debris samples; this is a documented example of evidence handling being contested at retrial.
 In Australia, the 2009 Black Saturday royal commission reviewed fire investigation protocols for the entire Victoria state service following concerns about consistency of fire debris sampling procedure.

 The practical standard is that every action from the moment the investigator identifies a candidate sampling location to the moment the laboratory analyst opens the can must be documented, time-stamped, and traceable.
-The documentation burden is not a bureaucratic exercise; it is the evidence of the evidence.
+Documentation is not a bureaucratic exercise; it constitutes the evidentiary record for the evidence itself.

 The confirmatory principle in fire debris investigation is the single most important conceptual bridge between scene-side detection and laboratory analysis.
 Neither a canine alert nor an electronic instrument reading is, in isolation, admissible evidence of accelerant use.
 Both are screening tools that generate hypotheses for laboratory testing.
 The laboratory result, reported under ASTM E1618 criteria and interpreted against the comparison sample, is the evidence.